deltachat/deltachat-pages/_posts/2020-03-05-reduced-message-size.md

 Less is more - an important saying in a time where the unlimited growth of our economy damages the climate. **The IT industry does a lot to make this worse.**
-(Decentralized services, like email, are not necessarily better in this regard: one of the most energy consuming techonologies is Bitcoin.)
+(Decentralized services, like email, are not necessarily better in this regard: one of the most energy consuming technologies is Bitcoin.)

 In this effort, we wanted to especially save network traffic.
 Everyone who ever tried to use the Internet on a German train will understand why.
 But the main